- What is DevOps?

 IV.
 Minimum production cost

-With the collaborative approach, DevOps helps in cutting down the production and management costs to a great extent.
+With the collaborative approach, DevOps helps in cutting down production and management costs to a great extent.
 Another reason for the cost reduction is that continuous updates and monitoring work parallelly in DevOps, which benefits additional cost savings.

 Irrespective of the DevOps benefits mentioned above, there are many several advantages of DevOps.
 The Benefits of DevOps depend on the project and its requirements.